-The Oklahoma Department of Commerce - Community Development (ODOC/CD) has scheduled a CDBG Disaster Recovery (2nd Allocation) Public Hearing.
-In an effort to promote citizen participation in the CDBG DR Action Plan process.
-The Public Hearing will allow participants to make comments relating to the State’s Disaster Recovery Action Plan (2nd allocation).
-After the Public Hearing, per HUD established citizen participation requirements, ODOC/CD will accept “written” comments regarding the State’s Disaster Recovery Action Plan for 30 days.
-Once finalized, a CDBG Disaster Recovery (2nd Allocation) Action Plan will be submitted to HUD by ODOC/CD for formal approval.
+The Oklahoma Department of Commerce - Community Development (ODOC/CD) has scheduled a CDBG National Disaster Resiliency Competition NDRC (Phase I) Public Hearing.
+The NDRC (Phase I) Public Hearing is part of an outreach effort to promote citizen participation and public awareness in the Phase I stage of the State’s participation in the National Disaster Resiliency Competition.
+The Public Hearing will allow participants to make comments relating to the State’s proposed CDBG National Disaster Resiliency Competition’s (Phase I) application.
+After the Public Hearing, per HUD established citizen participation requirements, ODOC/CD will accept “written” comments regarding the State’s CDBG NDRC (Phase I) application for 15 days.
+Once finalized, a formal CDBG NDRC (Phase I) application will be submitted to HUD by ODOC/CD for formal rating by the March 16, 2015 deadline.